binhchay1/apkafe/wp-content/plugins/insert-headers-and-footers/readme.txt

 ... and basically any plugin that adds a functionality which can be added via custom code snippets.

 == Changelog ==

+= 2.2.3.1 =
+* Tweak: Updated the way we load translatable strings in some components for compatibility with WordPress 6.7.

 = 2.2.3 =
 * Tweak: We updated the way we validate PHP snippets when making an edit to an active snippet for better feedback when debugging.